 - To skip to the next Snap in a Story, tap the screen once.

 - To skip to the next Story, swipe left.

 - To save a Story, follow the instructions here.

-Before you invest in Snapchat marketing for your brand, you may want to create a personal account to mess around with.
+Before you invest in Snapchat marketing for your brand, you'll need to create a personal account.
 Follow accounts your audience might follow.
 Add your friends and family.
 Just start using it.
-While this isn't a formal prerequisite, it can help you understand the intricacies and nuances of how real people use the platform -- which will ultimately help you make better decisions and create better content.
+Your personal Snapchat account can help you understand the intricacies and nuances of how real people use the platform -- which will ultimately help you make better decisions and create better content.

 At HubSpot, we’ve found the best performing content looks and feels like the native content being created by the average Snapchat user.
 So use your personal account to play around with the front facing camera, explore different filter options, and dress up your Snaps with doodles and emojis.
 The more Snaps you send and engage with, the better your understanding of how the platform works will be.

 2. Register for your Snapchat Business account.

 Once you know the ins and outs of your personal Snapchat account, it's time to create your Business account.
 To do this, log into Snapchat online and fill out this form.